For every query, you may specify special hints in different ways:

 RESET __spqr__default_route_behaviour;

 The target-session-attrs parameter in PostgreSQL is used to specify the desired session state when connecting to a database.
-It is particularly useful in scenarios with multiple servers and failover configurations, where you want to ensure your session connects to the server with the desired role or state.
+It is particularly useful in scenarios with multiple servers and failover configurations, where you want to ensure your session connects to the server with the desired role or state. target_session_attrs and __spqr__target_session_attrs are both aliases for target-session-attrs.

 Possible values for target-session-attrs: